 How Rugby Style Tackling Is Benefiting Football

-The term “rugby style tackling” was coined in 2012 when a guest rugby coach from England visited the Seahawks’ team facility.
+The term “rugby style tackling” or shoulder led tackling, was coined in 2012 when a guest rugby coach from England visited the Seahawks’ team facility.
 Coach Pete Carroll and Assistant Head and Defense Coach Rocky Seto were practicing the fundamentals of a leverage-based shoulder tackling method: track the near hip, target the thigh, hit with the leveraged shoulder.
 The visiting coach said it looked like a rugby tackle, and it added element to how the Seahawks teach tackling.

 The new method has had a positive effect on the Seahawks.
 From 2013 through 2015, the Seahawks allowed a league-best 4.3 yards after the catch and were fifth in the NFL in yards allowed after contact to runners.
 Similarly, in terms of player safety, last season, the Seahawks finished the year with just four concussions, according to the PBS Frontline: Concussion Watch website.